-There are no other factors that mean development of the site would be difficult or unacceptable.
-Therefore, it is clear that the site presents a deliverable option for housing in Burston and would make a material contribution to the housing targets of the District.
+There are no other known factors that mean development of the site would be difficult or unacceptable.
+Therefore, it is clear that the site presents a deliverable option for housing in Scole and could make a material contribution to the housing targets of the District.